jaanga/jaanga.github.io/cookbook-threejs/viewers/loader-threejs/readme.md

 * R2
 * A major upgrade or a major shift in strategy.
 	* R1 was built by forking and hacking Loader.js for the Three.js Editor
-	* R2 fetch the original Loader.js at run time and uses that
+	* R2 fetches the original Loader.js from the Editor at run time and uses that
-		* Why stand on the shoulders of giants when yu can use shoulders of giants?
+		* Why stand on the shoulders of giants when you can use shoulders of giants?
 * Added save file capability
 * Added Zoom All - experimental
 * Added toggle wireframe
-* Added rset material to Phong
+* Added reset material to Phong

 ### 2016-04-05